-The Rider University Dance Team (DTG) is a competitive modern dance group specializing in hip hop that performs at university events such as home basketball games, Awareness Day, Friday Night Lights (Intramural Flag Football games), any others.
+The Rider University Dance Team (DTG) is a competitive modern dance group specializing in hip hop that performs at university events such as home basketball games, Awareness Day, and many others.
 DTG also travels to the MAAC Basketball Tournament each year to support the varsity teams as well as entertain the crowd.
 They host a home performance at the end of each academic year which highlights their skills and routines they’ve learned throughout the year.

 The Rider University Equestrian Team is a club sport for full time undergraduate students.
 Its goal is to instill knowledge and skill in horsemanship and riding.
 The club will educate members of the Rider University community about horses and related subjects, foster interest of riding, and present members with the opportunity to experience the sport.

 Rider University Esports Club members will form teams across multiple video games to practice and compete against schools across the country.
-We will focus on solidifying competitive teams for titles chosen by the club (League of Legends, Super Smash Brothers, etc.) while continuing to build and retain membership.
+We will focus on solidifying competitive teams for titles chosen by the club (League of Legends, Super Smash Brothers, etc.) while continuing to build teams for other games and retain membership.
 We began to contend on the competitive scene for collegiate esports in Fall 2019.

-The Rider Golf Club provides students with a fun and semi-competitive golf experience in which they can meet new people as well as practice a game that may potentially assist them with networking in their careers.
-The club hopes to begin its first competitive matches this upcoming season and is open to all players of any skill level.
-If you have any questions about the club contact President Ryan Grasso at [email protected].
+The Rider Golf Club provides students with a fun and semi-competitive golf experience in which they can meet new people as well as practice a game that may potentially assist them with networking in their future careers.
+The club is also open to players of any skill level.
+If you have any questions about the club, contact [email protected]

 The Rider University Men's Lacrosse Club is an intercollegiate, non-varsity program that participates in the NCLL (National College Lacrosse League).
 The club has existed at Rider for more than two decades and this year promises to be the best yet.
 Both experienced lacrosse players and athletes with no lacrosse experience are welcome to participate as we look to expand the awareness of and participation in the fastest and oldest sport in America.
 The club is also seeking team managers.